uduakabaci/Paisley/README.md

 VIEWS_DIR=./email-templates
 MAIL_DATA_DIR=./mail-data

-USERNAME=****
+LOGIN=****
 PASSWORD=****
 HOST=****
 PORT=****
 ```

 I use SendGrid to send the emails but any other SMTP mail server is fine.
-Replace the USERNAME, PASSWORD, HOST, PORT values with the values provided to you by your SMTP mail server.
+Replace the LOGIN, PASSWORD, HOST, PORT values with the values provided to you by your SMTP mail server.
+The LOGIN is your username.
 Also, don't forget to replace the ASSETS_URL value with the absolute link to the email-template directory in Paisley's root directory.
 If you want to use Gmail, make sure to check out this [section](#how-can-do-use-gmail)